fission/fission.io/content/en/blog/argo-insurance-workflow/index.md

 ### Understanding the Insurance Calculator

-The small application/Workflow will take basic information from the user and check the eligibility for the Insurance.
-Below are the input and different tasks which are performed to calculating the above:
+The application/Workflow will take basic information from the user and check their eligibility for Insurance.
+Below are the input user needs to provide:

+* first_name
+* last_name
+* age
+* salary

+**Note**: for simplicity we have default values for all parameters defined in the Argo Workflow itself.

+The different tasks which are performed to calculating the above:

 * Take first name of the user
 * Take last name of the user